marviorocha/notifycustomers/README.md

 ### Developer

-This a porject developer by Marvio Rocha [www.marviorocha.com](https://www.marviorocha.com)
+This a project developer by Marvio Rocha [www.marviorocha.com](https://www.marviorocha.com)